Yevgeniy18/YevgeniyGupalo__P12__100422/README.md

 * `npm install` command for required dependencies
 * `npm start` to start off the frontend

+## Important !
+* Make sure to start the backend first !

 ### Endpooints and additional routing

 The API provides 2 users, 12 and 18 respectively